GilmoreEng/GOOD-form/GOOD-KiraW.md

 |Topic|Update|
 |:---:|:---:|
 |Expand SciViz offering, workshop, and awareness| Using colleted data feed LLM model for summary to CIO.
 Edits needed, but clear.
 Add good references and include NREL as the main example and reference.
 May try to dig deeper in to NRELs new paper on Power system viz.
 |OmniGlobe CoorsTek| Will get Unity Assest for content creation.
-Log data management, and oil and clean processes instruction.
-Meeting with Adam Thursday 4pm to blend and follow up on logs, and remote access modes.
+Deep clean yearly maintance performed by Adam.
+Power down compute and blew heat sinks.
+Dusted projector lenses and powered them down.
+Recovered brightness on East projector.
+Realigned lens, and blended East facing side.
+Coltan and Adam will return to finish blending West side (wall facing) on Friday at noon.
+Clean dust off top and oiled dry spot facing tablet.
+NASA data now facing correctly on tablet vs globe displays.
 |Website content| https://cu-boulder-crdds.github.io/LearningMaterials/PythonDataViz.html.
 |Test Visualization Software Workflows for Collaboration| Need to reinstall with Entitlement and Enterprise version.
 Need code and architecture plan, code deployment, etc. Followed up for NVIDIA enterprise account license portal access and opened ticket# 21971252.
 Downloaded latest Omniverse Nucleus for Linux.
 No version for windows, etc.
 |Ease-of-use access to HPC at Mines through improvements to Open Ondemand| Fix up JupyterLab Deployment, Document all changes in logs, copy code to github RC repo.
 Fix python envs in jupyterLab.
 Deploy MINES OOD apps at gibhub.
 Debugging Ruby code for YAML parsing of repeative code on MIO juypter app to start.